DumbMachine/POC/Proposal.md

 - Partial Support:

-  - Paraphrase detection and other similar tasks: Weak suggestions can be made in other nlp task by learning trends of occurances of words in data.
+  - Paraphrase detection and other similar tasks: Weak suggestions can be made in other nlp task by learning trends of occurrences of words in data.
 But these may not offer any real world advantage.
 This is still under testing

 ###    Audio Tasks: